DanielGibson/DanielGibson.github.io/content/post/setup-vps-with-wireguard-and-forgejo.md

 > [the Google documentation for that](https://support.google.com/accounts/answer/185833?hl=en)
 > or [this tutorial from Mailreach](https://help.mailreach.co/en/article/how-to-connect-a-gmail-google-workspace-account-to-mailreach-with-an-app-password-ulwj00/)
 > (though note that Google UI has changed slightly since it was created, to get to the
->  screen to create an App Password you currently need to click *Manage your Google Account
+>  screen to create an App Password you currently need to click, in your normal mail view,
+>  the *user button on the upper right -> Manage your Google Account -> Security
-> -> Security -> How you sign in to Google -> 2-Step Verification* and select "App Passwords" there).
+>  -> How you sign in to Google -> 2-Step Verification* and select "App Passwords" there).
 > Also potentially useful:
 > [This article](https://pawait.africa/blog/googleworkspace/how-to-set-up-a-no-reply-email-with-a-custom-rejection-message-in-google-workspace/)
 > on turning a Google-hosted E-Mail address into a No-Reply address that rejects mails sent to it.